USEPA/haztrak/docs/haztrak_book/src/introduction.md

 - [High-level overview of the project](./Overview/index.md).
 - [Setting up a local development environment](Contributing/local_dev_setup.md).
-- we also have a [guide on submitting a PR](https://github.com/USEPA/haztrak/blob/main/docs/CONTRIBUTING.md).
+- We also have a [guide on submitting a PR](https://github.com/USEPA/haztrak/blob/main/docs/CONTRIBUTING.md).
 - We appreciate [bug reports and feature requests, or find something to work on](https://github.com/USEPA/haztrak/issues).